Scurvy is better known as severe vitamin C deficiency.

 - chest pain

-- eye dryness, irritation, and hemorrhaging in the whites of the eyes (conjunctiva) or optic nerve
+- eye dryness, irritation, and hemorrhaging in the whites of your eyes (conjunctiva) or optic nerve

 - reduced wound healing and immune health